pereznetworks/TD-Project9/README.md

             verified I am getting response in json format

-              for the sake of showing this to friends and family
+              for the sake of making family-friendly

               I am hard-coding the safe-search option to highest level = 3